Heating Repair in Lancaster, TX

 Carbon monoxide risk — NEVER repaired.
 Full furnace replacement required for safety.
 We confirm with combustion analyzer and bore-scope inspection.

-Lancaster heating repair work is dominated by gas furnace service because Lancaster has long-established Atmos gas infrastructure throughout the city.
-Historic Lancaster around the Town Square has furnaces that have been replaced multiple times since the original retrofit — current systems are usually 1990s-2000s 80% AFUE units approaching end of life.
-Lancaster Lakes and Bluegrove 1990s-2000s homes run the first or second furnace generation.
-Ten Mile Creek and I-35E corridor 2000s-2010s homes often have 96% AFUE condensing units with PVC venting.
+Lancaster heating work is dominated by gas furnace service because Atmos Energy has been running mains through this part of south Dallas County since before most of the housing stock was built.
+Historic Lancaster homes around the Town Square have furnaces that have been swapped two or three generations deep since the original retrofit — current equipment is usually 1990s-2000s 80% AFUE units now approaching end of life, with cracked heat exchangers showing up on combustion analysis.
+Lancaster Lakes, Bluegrove, and Country View 1990s-2000s homes are on their first or second furnace generation with ignitor and flame sensor issues predominating.
+Ten Mile Creek and I-35E corridor 2000s-2010s builds often run 96% AFUE condensing furnaces with PVC intake/exhaust that picks up its own set of pressure-switch and condensate failures.

-Neighborhoods we serve in Lancaster: Historic Lancaster, Lancaster Lakes, Bluegrove, Ten Mile Creek, Historic Town Square, Main Street, Pleasant Run Road, I-35E corridor
+Neighborhoods we serve in Lancaster: Historic Lancaster, Lancaster Lakes, Bluegrove, Ten Mile Creek, Country View, Historic Town Square, Main Street, Pleasant Run Road, I-35E corridor

 TACLA126718E